Akron Children's Logo

 Can a doctor tell during a pelvic exam if you've had sex?

-Most of the time, a doctor can't tell if a girl has had sex just from a pelvic exam (and doctors don't usually give teen girls pelvic exams unless there's a sign of a problem).
+Most of the time, a doctor can't tell if a girl has had sex just from a pelvic exam (and doctors don't usually do a pelvic exam unless there's a sign of a problem).

 But you should let your doctor know if you've had sex anyway.
 Why?
 Having sex puts a person at risk for STDs as well as unplanned pregnancy.
-When you tell your doctor or nurse practitioner you've had sex, he or she can look out for signs of infection.
+When you tell your doctor or nurse practitioner you've had sex, they can look for signs of infection.
 Treating STDs early is important not just for your health, but also for the health of your partner.
-An STD that's not treated could cause scarring of the reproductive organs and might lead to infertility (inability to have a baby) in men and women.
+An untreated STD could cause scarring of the reproductive organs and might lead to infertility (inability to have a baby) in men and women.

 Even if you don't think you have an STD, only a doctor can tell for sure.
-Many people do not have signs or symptoms of an STD, but the STD can still cause problems later on.
+Many people don't have signs or symptoms of an STD, but it can still cause problems later on.
 Doctors can test for STDs easily and quickly, usually by taking a sample of pee, blood, or vaginal mucus (quickly wiping a cotton swab just inside the vagina).

 Nurses and doctors can also give you advice about protecting yourself against STDs and unwanted pregnancy, such as using condoms every time you have sex.